An Obsession with Perfection, a Very Problematic Self Image, Big Love for Beauty and Other Things That Led to Wonderflaw

 We exist on an ever-turning sphere amid an incomprehensibly colossal galaxy, and for a brief moment in time, I was at my ideal weight.

 It didn’t last too long, though.
-Long enough for me to make overjoyed sartorial purchases, but short enough to retire them to the dark side of my wardrobe I’ve labeled as emotional baggage.
-The thing is, I didn’t just gain back the weight through mindless, heavenly eating (yes, if paradise does exist that is my definite plan for the rest of eternity – lemon meringues, French bread and butter, borekitas and lahmacun, forever).
-I was 28 when I fell down a staircase, almost broke my back, had to lie down for almost a year to then finally agree to go into surgery.
+Long enough for me to make overjoyed sartorial purchases but short enough to retire them to the dark side of my wardrobe, I’ve labeled as ’emotional baggage.’
+The thing is, I didn’t just gain back the weight through mindless, heavenly eating (yes, if paradise does exist, that is my definite plan for the rest of eternity – lemon meringues, French bread and butter, borekitas and lahmacun, forever).
+I was 28 when I fell down a staircase, almost broke my back, and had to lie down for nearly a year to agree to undergo surgery.

-A full year was spent lying on my back and my body had accumulated all this weight.
-I wasn’t bigger or thicker in this positive sexy way; there was nothing remotely attractive about the way I felt.
-My year-long immobility, similar to that of the infamous Cheshire Cat, made my body unrecognizable to me.
+A whole year was spent lying on my back, and my body had accumulated all this weight.
+I wasn’t bigger or thicker in this positive, sexy way; nothing was remotely attractive about how I felt.
+My year-long immobility, similar to that of the infamous Cheshire Cat, made my body unrecognizable.
 There was no way I could fit into any of the clothes in the promised land section of my wardrobe.
 Spoiler: To this day, I still can’t.

 I felt like my body had betrayed me and my youth back then.
-It’s rather ironic how grateful I was for my body when I had regained my health post-op, and how fervently I hated it at the same time.
-I looked in the mirror and I was grossed out by my legs.
-Hello, it’s me and I hate my body.
+It’s ironic how grateful I was for my body when I regained my health post-op and how fervently I hated it simultaneously.
+I looked in the mirror, and my legs grossed me out.
+Hello, it’s me, and I hate my body.
 And even worse, I was mad at myself for being so harsh with my image.
-This never-ending cycle of bad-talk became too much to deal with.
+This never-ending cycle of lousy talk became too much to deal with.

 Right after I had my surgery, I decided that I had to rectify this situation.
 So I started going to a body massage parlor upon the recommendation of an editor friend, where I was promised a leaner figure through a painful (I can’t emphasize this enough) and vigorous manual massage.
-The so-called massage was in fact pure torture and left horrible bruises on my skin.
+The so-called massage was, in fact, pure torture and left horrible bruises on my skin.
 I did not mind.
-Some days they were so busy that I had to pop in for 7 AM sessions.
+They were so busy some days that I had to pop in for 7 AM sessions.
 This was something I had to endure, a punishment perhaps, for the failure that was my body.
-The woman who managed the Maison de Torture would often confirm that my cellulite and weight were in a not-so-ideal state, but that there was “some hope” for me.
+The woman who managed the Maison de Torture would often confirm that my cellulite and weight were in a not-so-ideal state but that there was “some hope” for me.
 Three times a week was my schedule, but to her, it wasn’t enough as every time I went in, she would tell me of a celebrity client who came in for double sessions every single day for at least a year (how? how do people have that sort of time??), and “Look!
 Look at how fit she is now!”
-I would be subjected to her beautiful, fit, and cellulite-free photos every time.
+I would constantly be subjected to her beautiful, fit, and cellulite-free photos.
 Session after session, I somehow managed to feel even worse about myself.
-I lacked the toned thighs, but did I also lack the dedication that I needed to turn into my “best” self?
+I lacked the toned thighs, but did I also lack the dedication to turn into my “best” self?

-A year before that incident, I was invited to a prominent medical aesthetics fair in Monaco.
-As a journalist, those industry insider events where I can meet world-famous doctors and learn, learn, learn, learn! are some of the special moments that satiate the beauty nerd side of me.
+I was invited to a prominent medical aesthetics fair in Monaco a year before that incident.
+As a journalist, those industry insider events where I can meet world-famous doctors and learn, learn, learn, learn!
+These are some of the special moments that satiate the beauty nerd side of me.
 But a wet March morning, when I took a 5 AM flight to interview an acclaimed surgeon, triggered a completely different side.
-At the end of our brief talk about novelties and different approaches to injectables, he kindly asked permission to analyze my then unrested features.
+At the end of our brief talk about novelties and different approaches to injectables, he kindly asked permission to analyze my then-unrested features.
 My lips were asymmetrical and abnormally big compared to my “thin, frail face that will sag, as there’s no refined bone structure in the cheeks.”
-It wasn’t even noon, I was already at war with my self-image, and these comments charged at my greatest wound, as life mostly does.
-He reassured me that these little issues could be solved quite quickly; simple procedures to be done whenever I’d wanted.
-Here I was, with an injectable carte blanche from a massively famous specialist, yet the sense of privilege didn’t kick in.
+It wasn’t even noon; I was already at war with my self-image, and these comments charged at my greatest wound, as life mostly does.
+He reassured me that these little issues could be solved quickly, with simple procedures to be done when I wanted.
+Here I was, with an injectable carte blanche from a famous specialist, yet the sense of privilege didn’t kick in.
 I felt personally attacked.
-Mostly because I loved my asymmetrical lips and thin, oval face, and had always thought of my features as parts of me that defined me.
-But that day I felt like the industry was forcing me to pick between being Valerie or beautiful, and I hadn’t realized it had to be either-or.
-What even is that alleged best version of self, and who is to decide what it looks like?
+Mostly because I loved my asymmetrical lips and thin, oval face and had always thought of my features as parts of me that defined me, but that day, I felt like the industry was forcing me to pick between being Valerie or beautiful.
+I hadn’t realized it had to be either-or.
+What is that alleged best version of self, and who decides what it looks like?

 As I endured mental and physical comparisons on micro and macro levels, I was also covering beauty at Vogue Turkey.
-Honestly and truly, I LOVED my job; I felt like I had some sort of editorial superpower that enabled me to alter people’s moods’ through sound recommendations.
-I still feel that way, and could even go as far as to say that it’s my calling in life.
+Honestly, and indeed, I LOVED my job; I felt like I had some editorial superpower that enabled me to alter people’s moods’ through sound recommendations.
+I still think that way and could even go as far as to say it’s my calling.
 But during the peak of my self-image issues, I knew 100% that I had turned into an imposter: Someone who advocates freedom, inclusivity, and self-love in beauty but has a very, very problematic image of herself.

-I truly didn’t want to feel this way.
+I honestly didn’t want to feel this way.

-That’s when I knew my next move would have to be something that could make me and the people around me feel good, without distorting alterations.
+That’s when I knew my next move would have to be something that could make me and the people around me feel good without distorting alterations.
 There wasn’t a way I kept myself out of this equation and merely appeared confident.
 I still hoped to continue my career as a genuine editor.
 That’s how I came up with Wonderflaw back in 2018.
-I wanted to keep on creating editorials, and also give space to so many of my other dreams in beauty, but I didn’t want to sacrifice mine or anyone else’s spiritual wellbeing.
-I longed for a space that didn’t take things too seriously all the time – but more than enough when it came to topics about health, mental and physical.
+I wanted to keep creating editorials and give space to so many of my other dreams in beauty.
+Still, I didn’t want to sacrifice my or anyone else’s spiritual well-being.
+I longed for a space that didn’t take things too seriously all the time – but more than enough when it came to health, mental, and physical topics.
 Creating space for free expressions but also honest vital information.
-A space that welcomes all definitions of beauty, a space that isn’t critical or judgemental.
+A space that welcomes all definitions of beauty and isn’t critical or judgemental.
 A space that is fun.
-Together with a team of incredible people, who also happen to be very dear friends, we embarked on the journey to create this very space.
+We embarked on the journey to create this space with a team of incredible people who are very dear friends.

 Wonderflaw: An Independent Beauty Playground.

-This is the very beginning, or maybe a pitstop, but not at all the final destination of all the wonderflaw things that we hope to create in beauty.
-It’s a conversation, a process, and an attempt all encouraged by love.
-A love for the self, for people around us, and for the world of beauty.
+This is the very beginning, or maybe a pitstop, but not the final destination of all the wonderflaw things we hope to create in beauty.
+It’s a conversation, a process, and an attempt, all encouraged by love.
+A love for the self, people around us, and the world of beauty.
 A digital space where you’ll find things, people, and thoughts that have inspired our team, written through an honest and light-hearted lens, appreciating the nature of flaws.

-And my favorite flaw is my constant need to attain perfection, because it led me here, to the creation of this very platform.
-In the same galactic nothingness where I’ve previously been so cruel to myself, I’ve also created something that made me want to embrace myself, compassionately and lovingly.
-For that I’m grateful, and for the rest, I’m very, very excited.
+And my favorite flaw is my constant need to attain perfection because it led me here to create this very platform.
+In the same galactic nothingness where I’ve previously been so cruel to myself, I’ve also created something that made me want to embrace myself compassionately and lovingly.
+For that, I’m grateful, and for the rest, I’m very, very excited.